Before determining what the benefits of intelligence and a high IQ are, we need to define a high IQ.

 This table can help you interpret IQ scores in terms of relative IQ rankings:

-The advantages of having a high IQ include the following:
+Intelligence benefits and the advantages of having a high IQ include the following:

-Brain Fitness & Brain Performance
+Intelligence Benefits 1: Brain Fitness & Brain Performance

 Athletes have known for a long time that athletic performance benefits from targeted training that has a scientific basis.
 Scientific has revolutionized sporting achievement.
 The same approach is now being applied to the brain, to optimize its performance.